 The office’s operation area is located in the southwest district of southern Taiwan.
 The irrigation area covers 25 administrative districts in Kaohsiung City and is divided into 3 irrigation areas: Caogong Irrigation District, Gangshan Irrigation District, and Qishan Irrigation District.
 The irrigation area is currently 20,367 hectares.

-The rivers in this irrigation area include Erren River, Shengfanlai River (Tulu Reservoir Drainage), Agongdian River, Zhuzigang River, Dianbao River, Wulilin River and other river basins.
-Irrigation water source rivers include Erren River, Agongdian Reservoir, Shengfanlai River, Dianbao River and other watersheds, among which Erren River and Agongdian Reservoir are the main irrigation water sources.
+The rivers within this irrigation district include the Erren River, Shengfanlai River (Tuku Drainage), Agongdian River, Zhuzigang River, Dianbao River, Wulilin River, and other river basins.
+The primary irrigation water sources include the Erren River, Agongdian Reservoir, Shengfanlai River, and Dianbao River, with the Erren River and Agongdian Reservoir being the main sources of irrigation water.

 The Kaohsiung area is industrially and commercially developed, with many factories and a dense population.
 The continuous discharge of sewage into channels at all levels in the area harms the natural ecology, crop cultivation and production.
 This situation is particularly severe in the Houjin River and Agongdian River systems.